fineanmol/plant-tree/README.md

-🌴 Updated on Tue, 30 Dec 2025 14:34:23 GMT
+🍀 Updated on Tue, 30 Dec 2025 18:48:53 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Truth can only be found in one place: the code."